Screen for HIV, and advise on prevention pills, task force tells doctors

 It’s the first time the U.S. Preventive Services Task Force has recommended what’s called pre-exposure prophylaxis or PrEP to help stop the spread of HIV.

-“The evidence is clear: when taken as prescribed, PrEP is highly effective at preventing HIV,” Dr. Seth Landefeld, a member of the USPSTF, said in a statement.
+“The evidence is clear: when taken as prescribed, PrEP is highly effective at preventing HIV,” Dr. Seth Landefeld, a member of the independent task force, whose advisories guide medical practice and, often, federal policies, said in a statement.

 “To make a difference in the lives of people at high risk for HIV, clinicians need to identify patients who would benefit and offer them PrEP, added Landefeld, who chairs the department of medicine at the University of Alabama at Birmingham School of Medicine.